aepsych.models

 • x (torch.Tensor) – Points at which to predict from the model.

-• probability_space (bool, optional) – Return outputs in units of response probability instead of latent function value.
+• probability_space (bool) – Return outputs in units of response probability instead of latent function value.
 Defaults to False.

 Returns: